sebasrodriguez/express-jwt/README.md

 applications.
 JWTs are typically used to protect API endpoints, and are often issued using OpenID Connect.

+This project is a fork of auth0/express-jwt and it adds the sliding expiration feature.

 ## Install

     $ npm install express-jwt-2